hudsonpas/DSSE/README.md

 The folder "Raw Data" contains some of the original data used in the notebooks.

-The folder "Report and Presentation" contains all of our deliveries during the course: project plan, report on ethics and final presentation.
+The folder "Report and Presentation" contains all of our deliveries during the course: project plan (presentation and report), report on ethics, project update presentation and final presentation.

 The folder "images" contains some figures that are loaded in the notebooks.